 - i.
 Student Life Programs and Services - ii.
 Community Safety Office - The Community Safety Office responds to students, staff, and faculty members of the University of Toronto community who have personal safety concerns. - The Office provides consultation to those dealing with difficult behaviours. - They can be reached at 416-978-1485 - iii.
 Laurie Coleman offers counselling at 500 University Avenue for rehabilitation students.
-She can be contacted at 416-978-8030. - iv.
+Please contact Health and Wellness at 416-978-8030 to set up an appointment. - iv.
 Health and Wellness Centre, 416-978-8030